 However, there is not always an obvious cause for people who need plantar fasciitis treatment (especially for older sufferers) so don’t take the above list as comprehensive.

-It is generally most painful in the mornings or after extended periods of inactivity and the pain can be described as a throbbing, sharp type of pain which can cause swelling and tenderness of the heel.
+It is generally most painful in the mornings or after extended periods of inactivity and the pain can be described as a throbbing, sharp type of pain that can cause swelling and tenderness of the heel.

 Famous American sports stars who have recently required plantar fasciitis treatment are NY Giants Footballers Aaron Ross & Eli Manning, Chicago Bulls center Joakim Noah and New York Mets pitcher R.A.
 Dickey.